Jan. 6 panel wants answers from GOP's Brooks, Biggs, Jackson

 The decision to ask for Brooks' cooperation comes weeks after the Alabama Republican accused Trump of dropping an endorsement for him for a Senate seat after he rebuffed the former president's entreaties to help overturn the 2020 election.

+Trump “wanted the election rescinded and a do-over,” Brooks told reporters in March.
+“But there’s no legal way to do it.”

-Brooks, who spoke at the rally that day before Trump supporters stormed the Capitol, has since become more critical of the former president, and the committee believes his insight into Trump's effort to involve members of Congress will be helpful to their investigation.
+Brooks spoke at the rally that day before Trump supporters stormed the Capitol, telling them, “Today is the day that American patriots start taking down names and kicking ass.”
+He has since become more critical of the former president, and the committee believes his insight into Trump's effort to involve members of Congress will be helpful to their investigation.

 The committee's interest in Biggs is on the heels of an April 22 court filing in which lawmakers accused him of being an active participant in White House meetings after the 2020 election, where he and other Republicans brainstormed ways to keep Trump in power.
 Biggs is also accused of encouraging protesters to come to Washington on Jan.
 6 as well as persuading state legislators and officials that the election was stolen.